trothr/blog/truth.cowboy/2018/06/kids-lives-matter.md

 abortion is just a medical procedure and the fetus is just a bunch of tissue.

-But it's not a problem, it's a child.
+But it's not a "problem", it's a child.
 I don't oppose abortion on grounds of birth control.
 I oppose abortion because it kills an innocent human being.